 ADVISORY: High Commissioner Grandi in Ethiopia for 26th AU Summit

-This is a summary of what was said by UNHCR spokesperson – to whom quoted text may be attributed – at the press briefing, on 29 January 2016, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.